pedrovelasquez9/XCode-ionic-code-refresh/README.md

 ## Use

-Just copy the .sh script on the root path of your project and execute **sh ios-clean.sh** on the terminal and wait until it's done.
++ Copy the .sh script on the root path of your project
++ Close XCode
++ Execute **sh ios-clean.sh** on the terminal and wait until it's done
++ Open your project again with XCode and it will be up to date :)

 ## Troubleshooting